bogdanripa/chat-app/README.md

-# Chat Application - Why Should I deploy on a FaaS cloud Workshop
+# Chat Application - Workshop - Why Should I deploy on a FaaS cloud

 This repository contains a simple chat application that demonstrates how to deploy a serverless application on Genezio.